Sports Coach Logo Sports Coach Training Principles Fitness Components

 Two factors determine the durability of a climbing helmet:

-- A case scenario where the helmet gets damaged, or
+1. A case scenario where the helmet gets damaged or

 The Helmet Gets Damaged

-The sole purpose of a helmet is to protect an individual’s head from plummeting rocks and other objects while climbing.
-Whereby the impact is significant, the helmet is likely to break, thereby distributing the energy across its surface area.
-In such a situation, it is recommended to replace the helmet even if the surface appears to be intact.
+The sole purpose of a helmet is to protect an individual's head from plummeting rocks and other objects while climbing.
+Whereby the impact is significant, the helmet will likely break, distributing the energy across its surface area.
+In such a situation, it is recommended to replace the helmet even if the surface appears intact.

 The Helmet Gets Old

 The material of a helmet determines its lifespan.
 Climbing helmets, regardless of the type, are composed of plastic.
-Over the years, plastic becomes brittle.
-Should there be a breaking impact, such a helmet will not quickly distribute the force over the surface.
-Generally, a date is being assigned by manufacturers on when climbing helmets should be in use.
+Over the years, plastic has become brittle.
+Should a breaking impact occur, such a helmet will not quickly distribute the force over the surface.
+Generally, manufacturers assign a date for when climbing helmets should be in use.
 One can find it in the included instructions.
-Otherwise, it is ideal that one changes a helmet every four to five years, depending on how often it is being worn.
+Otherwise, it is ideal to change a helmet every four to five years, depending on how often it is worn.
 Helmets are also affected by UV lights.

 Multiple-Certified Climbing Helmets

-There are several helmet requirements for activities such as skiing, cycling, and climbing.
+Several helmet requirements exist for activities such as skiing, cycling, and climbing.
 These requirements are focused on various sports-specific load directions and intensities.
-You need to check out models that are up to par with relevant EN standards before purchasing a helmet for diverse alpine varieties.
+You must check out models that align with relevant EN standards before purchasing a helmet for diverse alpine varieties.
 For example, if you are looking for a certified climbing and ski helmet, the Mammut Alpine Rider is most suitable for such tasks.
-Whereas, the ideal certified helmet for skiing, climbing, and cycling is the Salewa Xenon.
+The ideal certified helmet for skiing, climbing, and cycling is the Salewa Xenon.
 However, these helmets are more expensive than regular types.

 Helmets have bold colours - and it is for a reason; it makes them easily spottable.
 They also feature ventilation slots to help the head stay cool.
 However, this feature must not compromise stability.